avsoto/priver-conductive/README.md

-Aplicación móvil para iOS utilizando xCode y Storyboards
+Mobile app for iOS using xCode and Storyboards

 Members:
 - Patricio Calderon Castrat